 Before you assume the NACA mortgage program is too good to be true, there are certain requirements you’re going to have to meet to qualify.
 Rather than just checking your credit, the NACA implements a character-based approach to determine creditworthiness.

 For instance, NACA members won’t be penalized for financial hardship caused by an injury or illness.
 But you must demonstrate that you can afford to pay your monthly housing expenses.

-These expenses include your mortgage payment, property taxes, homeowners insurance, and HOA dues.
+These expenses include your monthly mortgage payment, property taxes, homeowners insurance, and HOA dues.
 And your income can’t fluctuate from month to month.